whennemuth/kuali-cloudformation/kuali_secrets/README.md

 It is better for secrets in [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) to be created from their own stack as these may be consumed by resources from multiple other stacks and it is therefore best to separate concerns.

+This stack is used to quickly get started with a one shot creation of a number of secrets for kuali (mostly rds db user/passwords for dms and sct).
+It is not intended to add more secrets, or edit existing secrets through stack updates since it would be onerous to gather up and pass in all of the prior parameters again.
+Instead, additional secrets should be added through the cli or api.

 Resources in other stacks can have properties that dynamically look up fields in any given secret.
 Example: